kubepack/swift/chart/swift/README.md

 ```console
 $ helm install chart/swift --name my-release
 ```
-The command deploys swift proxy on the Kubernetes cluster in the default configuration.
+The command deploys Swift proxy on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`